Famous Hustlers, Gamblers and Pool Sharks

-One can never trust anything a real hustler says.
+One can never trust anything a hustler says.
 But we can hazard some

-educated guesses because the best hustlers win much more than they lose,
+educated guesses because the greatest hustlers win much more than they lose,

-and sooner or later the word tends to spread that they're tough to beat.
+and sooner or later the word spreads that they're tough to beat.
 So here

 are some educated guesses ...

 I watch a man shoot pool for an hour.
 If he misses more than one shot, I know I can beat